vportens/minishell/README.md

 # III- Redirection

 ## 1. Pipe
-Pipe will allow you to communicate throught your list of commande via file_directory (fd)
+Pipe will allow you to communicate through your list of command via file_directory (fd)
 In each cmd_line you will need a fd_in an a fd_out (int) **(man open)**
 Your first cmd_line fd_int will be set at STDIN, and the last cmd_line fd_out on STDOUT
 Connect your pipe[0] to the fd_out and pipe[1] to fd_in of the next cmd_line.

 ## 2. Open Close file

-Now your commande line are connected via fd, but maybe you have to redirect information via file set by the commande line right on bash,
+Now your command line are connected via fd, but maybe you have to redirect information via file set by the commande line right on bash,
-Go throug your token lst, and if you got a Type file/heredoc/exitfile/exitfileout then, open it with open, and change your fd_in or fd_out
+Go through your token lst, and if you got a Type file/heredoc/exitfile/exitfileout then, open it with open, and change your fd_in or fd_out
 And don't forget to close the fd that become ussless :)

 ## 3. Here_doc